highfidelity/hifi-content/marketplaceItems/sitPoint/README.md

 3. Click on "Create Tools" > "Create" > "Import Entities (.JSON)"
 4. Select the .json file to import

-### Add scripts to your entity
+### Manually add scripts to your entity in High Fidelity
-- Client script: sit.js
-- Server script: sitServer.js
+1. Fork the hifi-content repo
+2. Configure sitClient.js script and save.
+See **Configurations** > **Configurable variables in Script**
+3. Configure the entity in High Fidelity Create Mode.
+See **Configurations** > **Configurable adjustments in Create Mode**
+4. Host the marketplaceItems/sitPoint folder on a hosting service like Amazon S3
+5. Paste the hosted sitClient.js script url into the entity client script link
+6. Paste the hosted sitServer.js script url into the entity server script link
-Ensure both are running.
+7. Ensure both are running
+8. Sit!

 ## Configurations